 We paraded in a small circle.
 Behind lampposts stood unknown persons photographing us.
 Were they government agents?
 Perrin and Otto wore sunglasses so absolute identification would be difficult should they fall prey to security investigations.
 We walked for an hour that passed, as I’d predicted, without incident.
 A few tourists gawked and there were one or two snickers, more from confusion than from prejudice.

-The Mattachine Society protest was not welcomed by the mainstream gay movement of the time.
-The more conservative leaders of the gay movement felt picketing would draw adverse publicity and even greater hostility.
-(Which sounds very familiar to what we hear today from some LGBT rights groups.)
+The Mattachine Society protest was not welcomed by the even more conservative leaders of the gay movement who felt picketing would draw adverse publicity and even greater hostility.

 The Mattachine Society’s protest of the White House, along with the Stonewall Riots are among two of the most significant events in LGBT History.
-But sadly as we look at the pictures and read the slogans on the picket signs of our LGBT activist forefathers I realize many of the slogans on these signs could still be carried in protest today.
+But sadly as we look at the pictures and read the slogans on the picket signs of our LGBT activist forefathers and we realize many of the slogans on these signs could still be carried in protests today almost 60 years later.

 This is still our time.
 This is still our fight.